 The extra touch of the sign just makes it something fun to look at.
 And who knows?
 Maybe the kids will actually put their dirty clothes in there…right?
 That is if they are old enough to read – ha!

 Baskets in all shapes and sizes are a pure addiction of mine.
 It’s easy to see why – they have endless uses!
 Do you agree?

 As much as I’d like to keep this gem, I have decided to offer it in my shop.
 Someone better purchase it fast before I choose to keep it! hee hee hee.

-Do pin and share this simple tutorial for a DIY rolling laundry cart.
-These things make life so much more simpler!
+Additionally, pin and share this simple tutorial for a DIY rolling laundry cart.
+These things make life so much simpler!

 Meanwhile, stay tuned and be sure to sign up for my newsletter.
 Until next time!